kgaurav6791/smdj/README.md

-# A simple SPA , DJ website made on REACTJS.
+# A simple Single Page Application , DJ website made on REACTJS.

 ## Description
 1. This website is fully responsive and production ready.